Please be aware some of the information below will vary while we are meeting under Covid restrictions and guidelines.

 The service includes Communion.
 If you don't wish to take Communion, just stay in your seat or shake your head if someone invites you to go up the front to collect it, this is perfectly normal and not something to be afraid of doing

-If you would like to take Communion during our 9am service, the stewards will invite rows at a time to go to the front of church to collect a wafer and small cup of wine.
-Simply take these back to your seat and wait until you are directed by the Vicar before consuming them
+If you would like to take Communion during our 9am service, the stewards will invite rows at a time to go to the front of church to collect a wafer and dip it in a shared cup of wine.
+You are also welcome to ask for a simplep prayer of blessing from the vicar at this moment if you'd rather

 Unless directed otherwise, the congregation stands to sing hymns or worship songs, but again this is not compulsory